Intelix8996/cdm-project/docs/platform-description.md

 There we configuring build system to pass `.asm` files through mcpp, cocas, cocol and then link to final image, pass `.obj` files through cocol and then link to final image and link `.img` files directly to image.

-Then, we can create some `.cocomake` files that would describe final images, theese are located in `config` directory.
+Then, we can create some `.cocomake` files that would describe final images, these are located in `config` directory.

 For example we have `firmware.cocomake`: